 Each page is beautifully decorated in a child friendly style with plenty of room to write about how they are feeling and to get it down on paper.
 Not only does the journal promote talking about negative things but also has a quote of the day, a space to write down 3 good things that have happened that day, and a little checklist of things they did that day so they can see what they have accomplished.

 Mia really likes the HappySelf Journal, the bright colours and funny characters are perfect to keep children engaged in what they are doing.
 The fact it takes such a short time to fill in each day means Mia isn’t distracted and doesn’t find it a chore to do!
+This is a great tool for Mia to use and I love the idea of doing this for myself too!
+Lukeosaurusandme has a great post about mental health journalling if this is something you’re interested in yourself.

 The HappySelf Journal promotes positive daily behaviours in children that they can then use in their lives.
 Practicing gratitude increases a sense of happiness and encourages random acts of kindness which can only be a good thing!
 Writing things down that maybe haven’t gone as planned that day, helps to get rid of the negative feelings in the same way as it does for adults.
 I know I always feel better once I have got things out of my head and down onto paper or my phone.
 It’s no different for our children!